Home Home

 John Arnott John Arnott with his parents and sister Mary.

-John Corbett Arnott, from Daimler Road in Radford, was the youngest victim of the atrocity.
-After leaving Radford School he went to work for W. H. Smith in town.
+After leaving Radford School, John worked for W. H. Smith and Son.
 With his mop of curly hair and glasses he was a familiar face to many Coventrians through selling newspapers and magazines at the store.
 At first it was thought his body was actually that of a Mr Hollander of Coundon Road as young John had a bill in his pocket for this man which he was due to deliver.
-He was buried at London Road cemetery on August 29th with around 100 mourners in attendance.
-On August 30th the Midland Daily Telegraph published this letter from John's mother:

-Dear Mr Editor
+Dear Mr Editor,

 Will you please print my thanks where you will, but I feel I would like to put into print my thoughts as well.
 The doctors and nurses tried to save my boy's life but God said "No."